-Revenue sharing expenses are determined based on contractual agreements between the Company and MSG Sports, primarily related to suite license, certain internal signage and in-venue food and beverage sales.
+Revenue sharing expenses are determined based on contractual agreements between the Company and MSG Sports, primarily related to suite licenses, certain internal signage and in-venue food and beverage sales and are recorded as a component of Entertainment offerings, arena license fees, and other leasing direct operating expenses on the Company's consolidated and combined statement of operations.

-E. Advertising Expenses
+D. Advertising Expenses

 Advertising costs are typically charged to expense when incurred.
-Total advertising costs expensed were \$8,832, \$7,995, and \$269 for Fiscal Years 2023, 2022 and 2021, respectively.
+Total advertising costs expensed were \$11,027, \$8,832, and \$7,995 for Fiscal Years 2024, 2023 and 2022, respectively.

-F. Income Taxes
+E. Income Taxes